Brad Dexter

-Life and career

 Early life

-Dexter was born in Goldfield, Nevada, the second of three children (all boys) born to Marko and Ljubica Šošo (later known as Marko and Violet Soso), who were ethnic Serb immigrants from Bosnia-Herzegovina.
+Dexter was born in Goldfield, Nevada, the second of three sons born to Marko and Ljubica Šošo (later known as Marko and Violet Soso), ethnic Serb immigrants from Bosnia-Herzegovina.
 Serbian was Dexter's first language.

-The family soon decamped for Los Angeles, where he attended Belmont High School.
+The family soon relocated to Los Angeles, where he attended Belmont High School.
 Tall, burly and handsome with bright blue eyes, Dexter was usually given supporting roles as a rugged character.
 After a stint as an amateur boxer, Dexter attended the Pasadena Playhouse, where he studied acting.
 He had a small role in The Mortal Storm (1940).
-During World War II, he enlisted for military service with the U.S. Army Air Corps, where he met and befriended Karl Malden, a fellow Serbian-American, and appeared uncredited in the Corps play and film Winged Victory (1944).
+During World War II, he enlisted in the U.S. Army Air Corps, where he met and befriended Karl Malden, a fellow Serbian-American, and appeared uncredited in the Corps play and film Winged Victory (1944).

-As Barry Mitchell
+Acting career

 After the war, Dexter had a role in Heldorado (1946), a Roy Rogers western, as "Barry Mitchell".
 He was also credited under this name in Sinbad the Sailor (1947).
 He appeared on Broadway in Magnolia Alley (1949).

-As Brad Dexter

-He eventually changed his name to Brad Dexter and landed roles in The Asphalt Jungle (1950) and Fourteen Hours (1951).
+He changed his name to Brad Dexter, playing a villainous detective in The Asphalt Jungle (1950) and landing a role in Fourteen Hours (1951).
 Dexter's breakthrough role was as a villain in RKO's The Las Vegas Story (1951), starring Victor Mature and Jane Russell.
 RKO cast him in a similar part in Macao (1952), also with Russell.
 RKO signed him to a contract.

-From January to November 1953, he was married to singer Peggy Lee.
-The union ended in divorce.
-She claimed that during their marriage he hardly worked.

-Dexter was villainous to John Payne in 99 River Street (1953).
-He then signed a contract with 20th Century Fox, for whom he made Untamed (1955), Violent Saturday (1955) for director Richard Fleischer, House of Bamboo (1955) for director Samuel Fuller, The Bottom of the Bottle (1956), and Between Heaven and Hell (1956) again with Fleischer.
+Dexter played a villain in 99 River Street (1953).
+He then signed a contract with 20th Century Fox, appearing in Untamed (1955), Violent Saturday (1955) for director Richard Fleischer, House of Bamboo (1955) for director Samuel Fuller, The Bottom of the Bottle (1956), and Between Heaven and Hell (1956) again with Fleischer.

+Dexter played a villain in The Oklahoman (1957), produced by Walter Mirisch, and also appeared in Run Silent Run Deep (1958), again as a villain.